Queen Elizabeth II tests positive for COVID; mild symptoms | Health

 - United Kingdom

-Buckingham Palace says Queen Elizabeth II has tested positive for COVID-19 and is experiencing mild, cold-like symptoms.
+Britain's Queen Elizabeth II has tested positive for COVID-19 and is experiencing "mild cold-like symptoms", Buckingham Palace said on Sunday.

-The palace said Sunday that the 95-year-old British monarch will continue with light duties.
+The 95-year-old monarch remains at her Windsor Castle residence and is expected to carry out light duties over the next few days.

+''She will continue to receive medical attention and will follow all the appropriate guidelines,'' a Buckingham Palace statement said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)